paritytech/mixnet-spec/src/sphinx.md

 - Decryption of the extended `actions` simply means XORing with the ChaCha20 keystream derived from `actions_encryption_key`.

+In the forward-to-peer-ID case, the peer ID is a raw 32-byte Ed25519 public key.

 ### Deliver actions

 If the first action is a deliver action, the packet is destined for the receiving node.